cabouman/jax_startup/README.rst

 2. Install the conda environment and package

+It is recommended to use Option 1 to install the environment if you are using Linux or macOS.
+If you are using Windows, you can only install the environment using Option 2.

     a.
 Option 1: Clean install from dev_scripts

         *******You can skip all other steps if you do a clean install.******